AIKIDO PRACTICE

 About me

 I started to practice aikido in 1972, when I was 18 years old.
-Now, I'm 6 dan Aikikai Shihan, Vice Chairman of the International Aikido Federation, member of the Swedish Aikikai Grading Committee, and President of the Swedish Budo & Martial Arts Federation.
+Now, I'm 7 dan Aikikai Shihan, member of the Swedish Aikikai Grading Committee, former Vice Chairman of the International Aikido Federation and President of the Swedish Budo & Martial Arts Federation.
 I teach aikido and iaido at the dojo Enighet in Malmo, Sweden, and at seminars in Sweden and other European countries.

 Outside the dojo I'm a writer and historian of ideas.
 I've written a number of books in Swedish and English, both fiction and non-fiction.
 Among the latter are books about aikido and aikibatto, a guide to the life force qi, and a Life Energy Encyclopedia.
 I've also published a translation and commentary of the Chinese classic Tao Te Ching.
 In the history of ideas I study the thought patterns of creation myths, as well as Aristotle’s Poetics.